sindresorhus/eslint-plugin-unicorn/docs/rules/import-style.md

 # Enforce specific import styles per module

-Sometimes a module contains unrelated functions like `util`, thus it is a good practice to enforce destructuring or named imports here, other times in modules like `path` it is good to do default import as they have similar functions, all likely to be utilised.
+Sometimes a module contains unrelated functions like `util`, thus it is a good practice to enforce destructuring or named imports here, other times in modules like `path` it is good to use default import as they have similar functions, all likely to be utilized.

 This rule defines 4 import types:
 * `unassigned` - `import 'foo'` or `require('foo')`